DanRizzyRaza/networking-notes/mTLS-notes.md

 - e-commerce platforms that use a content delivery network (CDN), a user would connect to the CDN using plain TLS, but this CDN will connect to the main server using mTLS, this prevents many attacks (but for e-commerce especially, the emphasis would be on attacks that that allow an attacked to distribute content to customers)
 - Any use case that employs "Zero Trust", like the sensors above that connect to the IoT, routers, the cloud, etc will follow this paradigm.

-# Diagram to show the process
+# Diagram to show elliptic curve.

 ### References